appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/sauce-labs-saucectl.md

 ### Prerequisites

-Below are the workflow steps required before running the **Saucectl** step, listed with their reasons.
+Below are the workflow steps required before running the **Sauce Labs Saucectl** step, listed with their reasons.
 Prerequisites vary by platform:

 #### For Android